 Once Lead Practitioner status is achieved through the SSAT accreditation, there are further development opportunities to apply for SLE status.
 At this level the candidate will be expected to work an agreed number of agreed days across the trust (we have 7 secondary schools in the South East) in a curriculum development role.
 This is an exciting opportunity for an ambitious existing or aspiring leader to develop the computing curriculum across the MAT and to hone key leaderships skills towards developing into a Senior Leader.

 For more information about Aureus School or the role please email firstname.lastname@example.org.
-Application Deadline: 20th May 2019 (8am).
-Interviews to be held 21st May 2019.
+Application Deadline: 26th June 2019 (8am).

 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 The successful candidate will have to meet the person specification and will be required to apply for a DBS disclosure and provide evidence that they are eligible to work in the UK.
 We welcome applicants from under- represented groups including ethnicity, gender, transgender, age, disability, sexual orientation or religion.
 We are open to applications from educators seeking flexible roles including part-time, job share and co-leadership responsibilities.